Kusu, Ōita: Climate

 Kusu has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year but is somewhat lower in winter.
 The average annual temperature in Kusu is 14.1 C. The average annual rainfall is 1878.0 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.7 C, and lowest in January, at around 2.5 C. The highest temperature ever recorded in Kusu was 38.8 C on 18 July 1994; the coldest temperature ever recorded was -14.7 C on 3 February 2012.

 Demographics

 Per Japanese census data, the population of Kusu in 2020 is 14,386 people.
 Kusu has been conducting censuses since 1920.

+History

+The area of Kusu was part of ancient Bungo Province.
+During the Edo period the area was mostly part of the holdings of Mori Domain.
+Following the Meiji restoration, the village of Mannen (万年村) within Kusu District, Ōita was established on May 1, 1889 with the creation of the modern municipalities system.
+Mannen was raised to town status on April 1, 1927 and was renamed Kusu.
+On March 1,1955 Kusu annexed the neighboring town of Mori and the villages of Kitayamada, and Yahata.

+Government

+Kusu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
+Kusu, together with Kokonoe, contributes one member to the Ōita Prefectural Assembly.
+In terms of national politics, the town is part of the Ōita 2nd district of the lower house of the Diet of Japan.

+Economy

+The economy of Kusu is centered on agriculture and forestry.

+Education

+Kuso has nine public elementary schools and one public junior high school operated by the town government, and one public high school operated by the Ōita Prefectural Board of Education.